AndrewC1998/website/content/home/experience.md

 location = "London"
 date_start = "2019-09-01"
 date_end = "2020-10-01"
-description = """Alongside my studies at Imperial, I was also the MSc Statistics Representative.
-As an MSc rep, it was my job to plan events, engage the students and enable an open dialogue between the staff and the students.
-Due to the COVID-19 pandemic, i had to adapt my event plans and arranged for online coffee breaks, mathematics seminars and wellbeing events. """
+description = """While pursuing my MSc in Statistics at Imperial College London, I served as the MSc Statistics Representative, where I played a key role in fostering community and ensuring open communication between students and staff.
+In this role, I organised events that engaged and connected students, facilitating a vibrant academic and social environment.
+When the COVID-19 pandemic struck, I quickly adapted by arranging virtual coffee breaks, online seminars, and wellbeing sessions, ensuring that students remained supported and connected despite the challenging circumstances."""

 [[experience]]
 title = "Postgraduate Research Representative"